stratdev3/SimpleW/documentation/simplew/docs/reference/httprequest.md

 # HttpRequest

-This class all informations of the client request.
+This class holds all the information about the client request.

 ## Method